Hardik-Jain1/Bangalore_House_Price_Prediction/README.md

 4.)
 Modeling the data will give us our predictive power.

 5.)
 INterpreting the data is last.
 With all the results and analysis of the data, what conclusion is made?
-What factors contributed most to employee turnover?
 What relationship of variables were found?